The Phantom (Mad Men): Plot

 Don (Jon Hamm) soothes an aching tooth with a cotton ball soaked with whiskey at home.
 Megan (Jessica Paré) offers to schedule him a dental appointment, but he declines.
-Her visiting mother Marie (Julia Ormond) consoles her when she receives a rejected screen test reel.

-Howard (Jeff Clarke) and Beth Dawes (Alexis Bledel) join Pete (Vincent Kartheiser) on the train.
-Howard explains that Beth will be staying with her sister for a while.
-Beth quickly excuses herself and Howard follows.
+At work, he continually sees visions of his dead brother Adam (Jay Paulson).

+Howard (Jeff Clarke) and Beth Dawes (Alexis Bledel) join Pete (Vincent Kartheiser) on the train, but Beth avoids Pete.
+She later calls him at his office, asking him to meet her at the Hotel Pennsylvania.
+At the hotel, she reveals she is starting electroshock therapy the next day.
+She has been depressed and it is the only thing that will help, but it might erase her memory of him.
+In bed, he urges her to forgo treatment and stay with him.
+She declines, explaining that electroshock works.

-Harry Crane (Rich Sommer) joins Joan (Christina Hendricks) on the elevator and sees that she pressed the 38th-floor button.
-She calls it an accident, deflecting Harry's questions about the agency's moving to another floor.
-As Don heads in to work, he passes an elevator whose doors are closing.
-Inside he sees a man who looks like his dead brother, Adam (Jay Paulson).
+Harry Crane (Rich Sommer) joins Joan (Christina Hendricks) on the elevator and sees that she pressed the button for the 38th floor.
+She claims it is an accident and deflects Harry's questions about the agency potentially moving to another floor.

-Beth calls Pete at his office, asking him to meet her at the Hotel Pennsylvania.
-He hangs up after telling her that he hopes she likes waiting, for that is what he has had to do.
 At a partners meeting, Joan announces revenue is up 34% from last year, making it their best-ever quarter.
 She has plans to meet with the building manager about new office space, but cautions against overextending and suggests postponing a final decision until June.
 The partners agree.

 At CGC, Ted Chaough (Kevin Rahm) tosses Peggy (Elisabeth Moss) an unlabeled carton of a Philip Morris' "top secret ladies' cigarette" and tells her to: "Smoke it, name it, sell it."

-Pete arrives at Beth's hotel room.
-She reveals she is starting electroshock therapy the next day.
-She has been depressed and it is the only thing that will help, but it might erase her memory of him.
-In bed, he urges her to forgo treatment and stay with him.
-She declines, explaining that electroshock does work.